 An employee shall be allowed up to four (4) hours of funeral leave, not to be deducted from sick leave for a death in the extended family.
-The extended family shall include: aunts, uncles, cousins, nieces, nephews, stepmother-in-law, stepfather-in-law, ex-spouse, stepsister, stepbrother, stepsister-in-law, stepprother-in-law, stepgrandparents, grandparents, stepgrandparents-in-law, and stepgrandchildren.
+The extended family shall include: aunts, uncles, cousins, nieces, nephews, stepmother-in-law, stepfather-in-law, ex-spouse, stepsister, stepbrother, stepsister-in-law, stepbrother-in-law, stepdaughter-in-law, stepson-in-law, great grandparents, stepgrandparents, grandparents-in-law, stepgrandparents-in-law, and stepgrandchildren.